EthACKdotOrg/ssl-checker/README.md

 It will then create a JSON file with the whole output.
 You might follow the script run with live output.

+## Features
+* output as a JSON (hash, index is the URL)
+* link frontend to subdomain
+* oriented for ebanking checks first, but might be use for any other websites
+* update an existing JSON (add new entries)

 ## Checks
 * default cipher negociated with the server
 * accepted protocols (SSLv3, TLS1, TLS11 and TLS12)